FontysVenlo/esd-workshop-nix-enjoyers/slides/README.md

 Kornel will work on TS exercises
 # 5. Planning time management
 ## Planning
-In total we have 90 minutes for a workshop.
-We should buffer for perhaps 2-5 minutes for spontaneous questions from the audience, in between sections.
+In total we have 45 minutes for a workshop (they mentioned 2 workshops = 90 minutes) We should buffer for perhaps 2-5 minutes for spontaneous questions from the audience, in between sections.
 # 6. Prepare technology and room for the workshop
 ## GitHub Repository